yyou28/workshop_github_2022conf/README.md

 # workshop_github_2022conf
-practice from workshop.
+## Oct, 2022
+hand-on workshop:
-This is for testing.
+usage: This is for testing.
-practice to create repo, pull request, etc.
+what to learn: practice to create repo, pull request, etc.